NIRISS Bright Limits

 The NIRISS aperture masking interferometry (AMI) mode enables high spatial resolution imaging of bright objects and is optimized to identify close companions ~70–400 mas from their host stars.
 A non-redundant mask (NRM), consisting of seven holes, produces an interferogram in the image plane, sampling 21 unique baselines.
 The AMI mode is used in conjunction with three medium-band filters (F380M, F430M, F480M) or one wideband filter (F277W) in the filter wheel.

 Most observations with AMI will make use of the SUB80 subarray which covers 80 × 80 pixels on the detector.
 Table 2 lists the bright limits in A0V-based magnitudes, also called Vega magnitudes, for the various filters.
 Table 2 assumes a point source centered in a pixel.
 If the point source is placed at or near the corner of a pixel, the target could be about 1.5 magnitudes brighter because of the lower pixel response.
 For a full frame observation the bright limits will be about 5.4 magnitudes fainter than for a SUB80 observation.
-Saturation is assumed to occur at 72000 e–/pixel.
+Effective saturation is assumed to occur at 30000 e–/pixel, which is the limit at which charge from the central illuminated pixel begins accumulating in neighboring pixels.

 Table 2.
 Estimated bright limits for NIRISS AMI mode in Vega magnitudes (i.e., the average A0V star has colors of 0.0 between filters), for an A0V type spectrum, for the SUB80 subarray